b-lukaszuk/BS_wJ_eng/contents/regex.md

 ]
 ```

 Looks like we finished the job.
-Regular expressions are worth learning, even at
+Regular expressions are worth learning even at a
-a relatively basic level.
-Sometimes they can really speed things up or reduce
+relatively basic level.
+Sometimes they can really speed things up or reduce the
-the amount of code.
+amount of code.